upkatiel/movie_import/README.md

 To bulk delete - drush mi-d

-To change the default API url please go to the admin menu. %movie_title should be added to work

 Uses content type movie_review and Vocabulary of Genre

+** IMPORTANT **

+To change the default API url please go to the admin menu. %movie_title needs be added to work